MicrosoftDocs/architecture-center/docs/reference-architectures/dmz/secure-vnet-dmz-content.md

 - A security IT administrator role to manage secure network resources such as the firewall.

-The DevOps and IT administrator roles should not have access to the firewall resources.
+The IT administrator role should not have access to the firewall resources.
 This should be restricted to the security IT administrator role.

 ### Resource group recommendations